Wheatwizard/Klein/README.md

 # Memory

 The memory is stored in a stack and a scope.
-Both are padded with zeros at the bottom.
+Both are stacks padded with zeros at the bottom.
 At the end of execution the contents of the stack are printed.

+Like most 2D languages the ip starts in the upper lefthand corner moving east.

 # Commands